Alex Chang/Cornell Lab

 We conceive and develop innovative programs that engage the public in science, particularly in scientific investigation—and evaluate the effectiveness of science education programs, particularly programs that involve the public in research.
 We help to develop, guide, and evaluate projects based at the Cornell Lab of Ornithology as well as at other science and education institutions throughout North America.

-Our Program Development and Evaluation team launched citizenscience.org, a website that serves as a toolkit for developing, implementing, and evaluating citizen-science projects around the world.
+Our Public Engagement in Science team launched citizenscience.org, a website that serves as a toolkit for developing, implementing, and evaluating citizen-science projects around the world.
 The website includes a searchable database of citizen-science projects focusing on many subjects ranging from astronomy to zoology.
 The toolkit grew from an NSF-sponsored conference at the Cornell Lab of Ornithology in 2007 to describe “best practices” in citizen science.

 Using Citizen Science to Understand Climate Change